yssl/PACERs/README.md

                         automatically skips the build process without
                         specifying this option.
   --build-only          When specified, build each target program without running.
+  --run-serial          When specified, run each target program in serial.
+                        PACERs runs programs in parallel by default.
+  --build-serial        When specified, build each target program in serial.
+                        PACERs builds programs in parallel by default.
+  --run-only-serial     Shortcut for --run-only --run-serial.
+  --num-cores NUM_CORES
+                        Specify number of cpu cores used in building and running process.
+                        default: number of cpu cores in your machine.
   --no-report           When specified, the final report is not generated.
   --exclude-patterns EXCLUDE_PATTERNS [EXCLUDE_PATTERNS ...]
                         Files containing EXCLUDE_PATTERNS in their relative path